Medicine 2.0

-As online college courses have become increasingly prevalent, the general public and college presidents offer different assessments of their educational value.
+As online college courses have become increasingly prevalent, the general public and college presidents offer different assessments of their educational value, according to a new Pew Research Center report.

 Mobile devices help people solve problems and stave off boredom, but create some new challenges and annoyances